ApolloTang/nc-typescript-2022/more-on-functions/optional-parameter/README.md

 ## Initializing an optional parameter:

-This is a syntax error, you cannot linitialize an optional parameter.
+This is a syntax error, you cannot lnitialize an optional parameter.

 ```typescript
 // @ts-expect-error